 The two (2) homebuyer assistance set-asides are provided to agencies that will be able to cover the constituents throughout eligible areas in the state.
 Mississippi Development Authority Mississippi Home Corporation is the state’s housing finance agency and the Institute for Disability Studies specializes in assisting disabled individuals and families in acquiring homeownership opportunities to fit their needs and for those not ready for homeownership, the Institute counsels with them to prepare them for future homeownership opportunities.

-The FY 2015 amount allocated for HIR activities will be used to continue funding applications submitted on 12/12/14.
+The FY 2015 amount allocated for Home Rehabilitation (H/R) activities will be used to continue funding applications submitted on 12/12/14.

 Funding Categories